-How will data and metadata be stored and backed up during the research process?
+How will data and metadata be stored and backed up during the research?
+Guidance:

-Describe how and where the data will be stored, backed-up and managed during research activities and how often the backup will be performed.
-It is recommended to store data in least at two separate locations.

-Give preference to the use of robust, managed storage with automatic backup, such as provided by IT support services of the home institution.
-Storing data on laptops, stand-alone hard drives, or external storage devices such as USB sticks should be avoided.
-If external servers are used please ensure that they are compliant with GDPR and any other legislation related to the data collected.
+- Describe where the data will be stored and backed up during research activities and how often the backup will be performed.
+It is recommended to store data in least at two separate locations. - Give preference to the use of robust, managed storage with automatic backup, such as provided by IT support services of the home institution.
+Storing data on laptops, stand-alone hard drives, or external storage devices such as USB sticks is not recommended.